-When interviewing candidates as a team, your hiring decisions rely on good communication between interviewers.
+When interviewing candidates as a team, your hiring decisions rely on good communication and collaboration between interviewers.
 And this involves both giving clear, specific interview feedback and sharing it with your team in a consistent way.

 Here’s a guide on how to help your hiring teams to provide productive and fair interview feedback they can rely on throughout the entire recruiting process:

 How to train your hiring team to give effective interview feedback

 Arrange meetings or mini-workshops with hiring teams to guide them on effective post-interview communication.
 Use our examples below when you want to coach team members to:

 Justify their choice to disqualify or move a candidate to the next hiring stage.